FHLiang221/RL-Pairs-Trading-Replication/README.md

 ```

 ### Analysis
-- Run All Cells on exploratory_data_analysis.ipynb
+- Run All Cells in exploratory_data_analysis.ipynb
-- Run All Cells on BackTest.ipynb
+- Run All Cells in BackTest.ipynb